Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band: Adaptive MIMO Radar Architecture

 The array factor for a 2D array can be derived as

 where $\beta = {2\pi}/{\lambda}$ is the wave number, $d_x$ and $d_y$ are the inter-element spacing in the $x$ and $y$ directions, and $(\theta, \phi)$ are the elevation and azimuth angles \cite{Stutzman-2012}.
-For the uniform array, $d_x = d_y = \lambda/2$.
-In Fig. \ref{fig:array_factor}, the magnitude of the array factor versus the azimuth and elevation angles is shown for different array sizes.
+For a uniform array, $d_x = d_y = \lambda/2$.
 A larger array provides higher directivity, narrower beamwidth, and lower side lobe level.

-The angular resolution of the radar array can be derived as the separation between two consecutive nulls in the array factor $AF(\theta, \phi)$ versus the azimuth or elevation angle.
-The antenna elements have a limited beamwidth, which can be modeled as $|\phi| < \phi_{\max}$ and $|\theta| < \theta_{ max}$.
-This leads to the angular resolutions in the azimuth and elevation as
+The angular resolution of the MIMO radar can be derived as the separation between two consecutive nulls in $AF(\theta, \phi)$ versus the azimuth or elevation angle.
+The antenna elements have a limited beamwidth, which can be modeled as $|\phi| < \phi_{m}$ and $|\theta| < \theta_{m}$.
+This leads to the angular resolutions as

-Therefore, the number of array elements should be selected based on the required angular resolutions and the beamwidth of the antennas.
-For example, assuming a beamwidth of 45$^\circ$ in both azimuth and elevation, the number of array elements to achieve an angular resolution of 5$^\circ$ should be $\rm {25 \times 25}$.
+The number of array elements should be selected based on the required angular resolutions and the beamwidth of the antennas.
+In the adaptive MIMO radar with varying number of array elements based on the operating conditions, this helps to reduce the power consumption and the computational complexity.

-In the presence of noise and interference signals, certain signal processing algorithms should be used to extract the signal features and estimate the DOA of the targets.
-The accuracy is dependent on the radar array size and structure, the SNR level, and the algorithm.
+In the presence of noise and interference signals, certain signal processing algorithms such as MUSIC should be used to extract the signal features and estimate the DOA.
 Effective SNR of the MIMO radar under optimal signal combining is improved by a factor equal to the number of virtual array elements compared to SNR of each radar element

-For example, by doubling the number of TX or RX elements, the SNR of the MIMO radar can be improved by 3\,dB.
+For example, by doubling the number of TX or RX elements, the SNR of the MIMO radar is improved by 3\,dB.
+The accuracy of the DOA estimation is dependent on the number of array elements, the SNR of the received signal, and the algorithm.
+Therefore, an adaptive radar resolution can be realized by varying the number of array elements.